Quantum Mechanics in symmetry language: State space and symmetries

 Once an observable is {\it measured} (we define this operation in Sec. \ref{sec:measure}), according to axiom (\ref {postmeasure}) the state symmetry or degeneracy between eigen vectors breaks, and thereby the representation is reduced to trivial.
-State symmetries (degeneracies) are related to system's history, initial conditions, and/or preparation.
+State symmetries (degeneracies) are related to system's history, initial conditions and/or preparation.
 Consequently, they are ephemeral and may be total or partial.
 In the former case coefficients of decomposition of the state to eigen vectors are equal.
-Otherwise, the symmetry is partial, meaning that the system's history or environment somehow discriminates between eigen states but cannot single out one of them.
+Otherwise, the symmetry is partial.
+The system's history or environment somehow discriminates between eigen states, but cannot single out one of them.
 The symmetry of states is by definition associated to and inseparable from system-environment symmetries.
-Therefore, breaking of degeneracies is comparable and analogue to spontaneous symmetry breaking in which the symmetry is broken in states but not (or softly) in the Lagrangian (see Sec. \ref{sec:measure} for more details).
+Therefore, breaking of degeneracies is comparable and analogous to spontaneous symmetry breaking, in which the symmetry is broken in states but not (or softly) in the Lagrangian (see Sec. \ref{sec:measure} for more details).

-Only in vector spaces defined over complex numbers $\mathbb{C}$, operators with non-zero determinant are always diagonlizable\footnote{Strictly speaking this is true for finite representations.}.
+Only in vector spaces defined over complex numbers $\mathbb{C}$ operators with non-zero determinant are always diagonlizable\footnote{Strictly speaking this is true for finite representations.}.
 This property is necessary to ensure the existence of a basis composed of eigen vectors for every observable.
-Because, properties of a system are by definition conserved under application of its symmetry group $G$, and observables are self-adjoint (hermitian) operators, representation of symmetry groups by state space must be unitary.
-This requirement enforces the necessity of definition of state space over $\mathbb{C}$.
-Although many groups are unitarily represented by vector spaces defined over real numbers, complete set of representations are realized on a complex field.\footnote{Representations over $\mathbb{C}$ are isomorphic to real representations with double dimensions which are not minimal and can be considered as alternative definition of a complex representation.
-They are analogue to presenting complex numbers by their real and imaginary components.}.
+Because properties of a system are by definition conserved under application of its symmetry group $G$ and observables are self-adjoint (hermitian) operators, the representation of symmetry groups of the system by its state space must be unitary.
+This requirement reinforces the necessity of the definition of state space over $\mathbb{C}$ field.
+Although many groups are unitarily represented by vector spaces defined over real numbers, complete set of representations are realized on a complex field.\footnote{Representations over $\mathbb{C}$ are isomorphic to real representations with double dimensions, which are not minimal and can be considered as alternative definition of a complex representation.
+They are analogous to presenting complex numbers by their real and imaginary components.}.
 In standard quantum mechanics similar procedures are used to define a Hilbert space, but the role of symmetries is not considered as a foundational aspect.